bear/indieauth-playbooks/README.md

 - Ansible (installed via pip)
 - A ~/secrets/ folder where ssh keys and other things are stored that are not found in GitHub

-To setup an environment to run:
+To setup a python virtual environment to run:

-    virtualenv indieauth-playbooks
+    virtualenv --python=python2.7 indieauth-playbooks

+To "activate" the virtual environment for your current shell session:

     cd indieauth-playbooks
     . bin/activate

+To install ansible within the virtual environment:

     pip install --upgrade pip
     pip install ansible

+The ansible playbooks for indieauth then need to be retrieved:

     git clone http://github.com/bear/indieauth-playbooks

-    cd indieauth-playbooks
+NOTE: The ```pip install --upgrade pip``` step needs to be only run immediately after creating a virtual environment to ensure you are running the lates version of pip.

 ## Assumptions